SanzharMrz/faang-mle-cracking/Algorithms and Data Structures/NeetCode/Algorithms and Data Structures for Beginners/Static Arrays.md

 - For traversing: Iterating through an array takes ```O(n)``` time, where n is the size of the array.
 - For deleting: Removing an element from the end of the array is ```O(1)```, but deleting from the middle requires shifting elements, making it ```O(n)```.
 - For inserting: Adding an element at the end is ```O(1)```, while inserting in the middle requires shifting elements, resulting in ```O(n)``` time complexity.

+### STOP and Think
+> Array structures (e.g. the array, or the Java ArrayList, or the C++ array and vector, etc.) require that all elements be the same size.
+However, array structures can contain strings, which can be different lengths (and thus different sizes in memory).
+How is this possible?

+Because every string is stored as a pointer to a piece of memory where the actual "string" is stored.
+This is why each array, despite the size of the strings, homogenously.
+Therefore, each element has the same amount of memory allowing it to be accessed directly and efficiently (random access).
+What gets stored inside the array of strings is effectively just a pointer (or in C, it literally is just a pointer!) which points to some array of characters somewhere that store the actual symbols in the string